algosup/2024-2025-project-1-fpga-team-1/Management/post_mortem.md

 ## Introduction

-The post-mortem is a document which is made a the end of the project, to permit to the team to tell what it work or not during all the project.
+The post-mortem is a document which is made a the end of the project, to allow to the team to tell what it work or not during all the project.
 It's a way to learn about all errors made but also to talk with all the team.

 ## Success